This credit helps individuals who have participated in the provincial political process by making financial contributions.

 - be an Ontario resident on December 31 of the tax year, and

-- have made a contribution to a registered Ontario political party, registered constituency association or candidate in an Ontario provincial election during that year.
+- have made a contribution during that year to a candidate in an Ontario provincial election, or to a registered Ontario political party, registered constituency association or registered leadership contestant.
 You cannot claim this credit for contributions to municipal or federal elections.